BX-Team/docs/src/ndailyrewards/configuration/files.md

 rewards:
   # When a player reaches the day limit, should it reset to the first day?
   reset-when-all-claimed: true
+  # When player joins server for the first time, should the reward be available?
+  first-join-reward: false
   # Specify how many days the player has to wait to claim the reward again (in hours)
   cooldown: 24
   # Should next day unlock after midnight?